a-vasin/compiler/README.md

 * while - standard while cycle, which keeps running until condition is true.
 Supports break and continue operators
 * if/then/else - conditional operator with optional else clause
 * switch - conditional operator for choice based on value equality
-* union - operator for uniting bits for different values
+* union - operator for uniting bits for different variables

 ### Built-in functions
 Again only a brief everview.
 Please, see examples for more.